ordina-jworks/ordina-jworks.github.io/_posts/2021-03-25-Getting-started-with-the-pi-pico.md

 As you can see in the pictures, the Raspberry Pi looks like a tiny computer and the Pico looks like a much simpler board, because it also is.
 Both devices serve different purposes but do have some overlap.
 The Raspberry Pi is used for more computationally intensive tasks and can be used to run very complex software.
-The Pi Pico is used for far simpler tasks were power usage and device footprint are more important, it is a much more low level device.
+The Pi Pico is used for far simpler tasks where power usage and device footprint are more important, it is a much more low-level device.
-While they both have GPIO pins the ones on the Pi Pico are much more capable than those on the Raspberry Pi.
+While they both have GPIO pins, the ones on the Pi Pico are much more capable than those on the Raspberry Pi.

 ## Getting to know the board